Professional Experience

 Research in progress

-[6] T. Hao, J. Y. Fan, J. Diao, A. Le, J. McGee-Odger, P. Bal, E. Fabbrini, J. Xian, D. Vukcevic, J. A. Flegg.
-Cost Effectiveness Modelling of Present and Future Exotic Mosquito Control Strategies: A Mathematics in Industry Study Group Report for the Department of Agriculture, Fisheries and Forestry (manuscript in an advanced stage).
+• T. Hao, J. Y. Fan, J. Diao, A. Le, J. McGee-Odger, P. Bal, E. Fabbrini, J. Xian, D. Vukcevic, J. A. Flegg.
+Cost Effectiveness Modelling of Present and Future Exotic Mosquito Control Strategies: A Mathematics in Industry Study Group Report for the Department of Agriculture, Fisheries and Forestry (manuscript in preparation).

 Talks